You're probably here because you want to know how to make money with a blog.

 - Apply to jobs.
 Start applying for jobs and gaining positive testimonials.
 You can increase your rates over time, and get a steady stream of clients or work on long term projects.

-If your blog is centred around a specific niche you can add a whole shop of products for your audience to buy.
+If your blog is centered around a specific niche you can add a whole shop of products for your audience to buy.

 But there is another option.

-Dropshipping is a way of selling physical products without being responsible for the stock.
+Dropshipping is a way of selling physical products without being responsible for the stock and the shipping!

 Pros: Unlimited choice of products if you take the time to research, no stock to worry about or invest in, easy and affordable to test and add new products.
 Only pay when you earn.